jmarsik/SSASQueryProxy/README.md

 )))
 ```

-And the other with ordinary Power BI Basic authentication working:
+And the other with ordinary Power BI Basic authentication working, but with limited maximum MDX query length:

 ```
 Table.FromRecords(Json.Document(Web.Contents(